Honoring Tradition.

 Life Story / Obituary

 Loving, independent, and kind, Bill Ridley lived a life rich in faith, family, and friends.
 As a devout Christian, Bill embodied the principles of his faith, leading with his heart and sharing his gifts and talents in the service of his community.
-A devoted husband, father, grandfather, fellowship member, and friend, Bill will always be remembered for his love of the Lord and his desire to spread the Word of the Lord to others.
+A devoted husband, father, grandfather, fellowship member, and friend, Bill will always be remembered for his love of the Lord and his desire to spread the Gospel of the Lord with others.

-For nine years, Bill served as the associate pastor at Gold CRC before becoming the associate pastor at Bethel CRC and assisting at Princeton CRC where needed.
+Two years later, the family returned to Michigan, and Bill worked at Horseshoe CRC as pastor.
+Six years later they moved to Grand Rapids and purchased the family home on Hamstead Street.
+For nine years, Bill served as pastor at Gold Avenue CRC before becoming the associate pastor at Bethel Reformed Church.
+Prior to retiring from the ministry his final position was at Princeton CRC.
 Never ashamed of his faith or his love for Jesus, Bill was willing to tell anyone he met about Jesus, and he was always willing to change and adapt to the situations around him.
-After retiring from the pastorate, Bill and his daughter, Tammy, founded WT Fleet Services.
-The company specializes in providing tailored solutions for trucking compliance.
-Bill effectively used his communication skills in sales and customer relations and retired at 65.

 William (Bill) Ridley, of Grand Rapids, Michigan, entered his heavenly home on Tuesday, February 10, 2026, in the comforts of his home and with his loving and caring family by his side.
 Bill was preceded in death by his parents, Atherton and Beulah Ridley.
 He is survived by his wife of 58 years, Nancy; his children, Tammy (Dave) Ledkins, Jennifer (Jeff) Bakhuyzen, and Bill (Marie) Ridley; his grandchildren, Andrew, Erin, Tyler, Braden, Mia, Addison, and Max.